 In the IInd century BC Cilicia was conquered by the Romans or by their allies, the Kings of Pergamum; trade between the ports of Cilicia, such as Tarsus and Rome greatly increased, but the security of the ships moving westwards was threatened by pirates who had their bases along the coast which is shown in the map here below.

 Clickable map (from Spamers Grossen Hand-Atlas - Leipzig 1900) of the locations covered in this section (blue dots).
 Green dots indicate locations covered in other sections

 The assaults by the pirates were so frequent that in 67 BC the Roman Senate gave Gneus Pompeus (Pompey) an imperium infinitum (extraordinary authority) for a period of three years to eradicate the pirates from the Mediterranean Sea.
 The pirates were attacked by a fleet of 500 ships and in a few months Pompey gained a full victory.
-In recognition of this success he was crowned with the special crown used to celebrate naval victories (it is shown in the image used as background for this page).
+In recognition of this success he was crowned with the special crown used to celebrate naval victories (it resembled a war ship and it is shown in the image used as background for this page).

 In addition to those of its ancient past, the coastal strip retains memories of the periods during which it belonged to the Armenian Kingdom of Lesser Cilicia (based in Sis) and to the Karamanid rulers of Laranda.
 In the second half of the XVth century the whole region became part of the Ottoman Empire, but it was often referred to as the Coast of Karamania by European travellers.

 This section contains many excerpts from: